Chao-Xi/jxazurebook/docs/chap3_prompt/1prompt_code.md

 # Prompts & Use ChatGPT as a Powerful Tool for Programming

-> The AI will not replace developer, but the developer with AI will replace the developer without without AI
+> The AI will not replace developer, but the developer with AI will replace the developer without AI

 ## How do LLMs work?